Keyboard shortcuts

 keybindings

-Full keyboard shortcut map, including board/page navigation, selection editing, step markers, arrow label resets, output focus (focus_prev_output / focus_next_output), and the command palette.
+Full keyboard shortcut map, including board/page navigation, selection editing, step markers, arrow label resets, light passthrough (toggle_light_mode), output focus (focus_prev_output / focus_next_output), the command palette, and the screen eyedropper (pick_screen_color).

 Full reference: https://github.com/devmobasa/wayscriber/blob/main/config.example.toml